blorbb/cegartab2025/README.md

 # Formalised CEGAR-Tableaux

-WIP.

 See the rendered Rocq documentation at https://blorbb.github.io/cegartab2025/toc.html.

 ## Usage

 Rocq proofs in `theories/`.
-OCaml extraction and bindings in `cegarbox/`.
+OCaml is extracted to `cegarbox/lib`.
+The unverified code for binding to MiniSat can be found in `cegarbox/lib/bindings.ml`.

 Requires Rocq 9.0.0 and OCaml 5.3.0.